top of page

 Register for HRTC LE-SB here

-The week concludes with a written exam, final rifle qualification, and live-fire scenarios.
-Upon completion of the course, students receive their LE Basic Sniper Certificate and are credited with 40 hours of P.O.S.T. training.
+The week concludes with a written exam, live-fire scenarios, and a final rifle qualification.
+Upon completion of the course, students receive their LE Sniper Basic Certificate and are eligible for 40 hours of P.O.S.T. training.

 Required equipment: 300 rounds of match grade ammunition Rifle capable of 1 MOA groups or better Rifle bipod Scope with dialable turrets (MRAD or MOA) Shooting tripod (we have loaners if you don't have one) Standard sniper call-out gear to include but not limited to: Pack Rangefinder Binoculars or spotting scope Ear & eye pro Tactical uniform Notebook / Pen Plate carrier / ballistic helmet (no pistol, dept issued portable radio, or night vision equipment needed) Ballistic solver phone app (We prefer Applied Ballistics but there are many free options like Hornady 4DOF) Recommended: Sunscreen/bug spray Rifle or optic mounted bubble level (strongly recommended) Rear shooting bag/positional shooting bag (strongly recommended) Knee pads Range gloves Weather appropriate clothing (cold weather/rain gear) Fix-It Sticks or similar maintenance kit